A colleague recently asked the question, "Are single letter variable

 Haertel](http://www.jetcafe.org/jim/c-style.html).
 It seems to be a good

 But the corollary is that sometimes when the code is confusing, the

 problem isn't short variable names, it's that the scope is too large.

 Perhaps there's also something to be said for shorter names being more

-for really generic code?
-I'm OK with an implementation of map taking either
+useful for really generic code?
+I'm OK with an implementation of `map`

 And maybe single letter variable names are acceptable when they are the

-obscures what's going on.
-Bice Dibley points out that in these list
+since it obscures what's going on.
+Bice Dibley points out that in these

 Break any of these rules sooner than say anything outright barbarous.